antimodular/Level-of-Confidence/readme.md

 ![](https://raw.githubusercontent.com/antimodular/Level-of-Confidence/master/images/icon_small.png)

 Drag this icon in to the Dock for convenience.

+Download the software from GitHub, unzip the folder and place it on the desktop or anywhere you want.

+- Because of a security method introduced by Apple, you will need to do the following, otherwise the app will crash at startup.
+Once you have unzipped the downloaded folder, open it, find the LOC_26.app and move it elsewhere outside of such folder (the desktop is ok) and then move it back to where it was.

+Open "System Preferences":

-Open "System Preferences" go to "User &Groups"->"Login Items" and add the LOC_xx.app icon to the list of items that will automatically start on log in.
+- go to "User &Groups"->"Login Items" and add the LOC_xx.app icon to the list of items that will automatically start on log in.
 - Go to "Desktop & Screen Saver" and set Screen Saver to "Start after" never.
 - Go to "Energy Saver" and unselect "Put hard disks to sleep ...".
 - Go to "Displays" and set "Rotation" to 90 ̊.